 Kerry joined the English & Creative Writing Subject Area at Newman in September 2011.
 Before joining Newman, she worked as an Associate Lecturer at University of Portsmouth and a Temporary Lecturer in English at University of Southampton.
 She has a BA(hons) and a MA in Modern and Contemporary Literature from Loughborough University and was awarded a PhD from University of Southampton in 2011.
-Her research specialism is Post-war and Contemporary Women’s Writing and she is currently Membership Secretary for the Contemporary Women’s Writing Association and a volume editor for The Literary Encyclopedia.
+Her research specialism is Post-war and Contemporary Women’s Writing and she is currently Chair of the Contemporary Women’s Writing Association and a volume editor for The Literary Encyclopedia.

 Kerry has taught undergraduate modules in the novel, poetry, drama, critical theory, contemporary literature, gender, queer theory and postcolonial literature, as well as modules on study skills and employability.
 She also supervises postgraduate research and welcomes enquiries from MRes and PhD students working in the following areas: Doris Lessing; post-war and/or contemporary women’s writing; feminist and/or queer theory; women’s writing and mental illness; contemporary women’s short fiction; the body in contemporary literature and popular culture; contemporary reading practices.

 - Electronic Assessment, Marking and Feedback Task Group, Newman, 2018-present

 - ‘Women’s short story cycles: from nationalism to environmentalism’, International Contemporary Women’s Writing Association Conference: Locations and Dislocations, Algoma University, Ontario, Canada (July 2019)

 - ‘Han Kang, feminist politics, and experiments in form’, CWWA 2018 Conference: Writing Wrongs, Northumbria University, Newcastle upon Tyne (Sept 2018)